-Couples will generally be considered for two bedroom properties.
+Couples will be considered for one and two bedroom properties.

-You can also opt to be considered for a one-bedroom property, in which case your application can be shown on both the one and two bedroom housing lists.
+Your application can be shown on both the one and two bedroom housing lists.

 You can also request to be on the one bedroom waiting list only if you wish.